Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 July

-Extend your day with a fifteen-mile drive along County Route 90—one of New York State’s scenic byways—between Seneca Falls and Aurora, or drive the entire route to Homer.
-Every year offers new things to see, with different homeowners participating and various villages and clubs providing food and fun along the way.
+Extend your day with a 15-mile drive along County Route 90—one of New York State’s scenic byways—between Seneca Falls and Aurora, or drive the entire route to Homer.
+Every year, there are new things to see, with different homeowners participating and various villages and clubs providing food and fun along the way.

 Bedford Falls Blvd Seneca Falls